openvalidation/openvalidation/CONTRIBUTING.md

 After having fixed all the warnings, submit a pull request.

 #### Fixing bugs
-Pick a ticket from the [bugtracker](https://github.com/openvalidation/openvalidation/issues) and let us know that you are working on a fix.
+Pick a ticket from the [bugtracker](https://github.com/openvalidation/openvalidation/issues) and leave a comment letting us know that you are working on a fix.
 If you have any questions, feel free to discuss it in the ticket.
-Make sure the fix adheres to the [codeing guidelines](docs/developer_readme.md) guidelines.
+Make sure the fix adheres to the [coding guidelines](docs/developer_readme.md).

 #### Implementing new features
 Before integrating a new feature, it's best to discuss it with the core developers first.